asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 With Amazon ECS, network encryption can be implemented in any of the following ways.

+1. With a service mesh (TLS):

+   With AWS App Mesh, you can configure TLS connections between the Envoy proxies that are deployed with mesh endpoints.
+Two examples are virtual nodes and virtual gateways.
+The TLS certificates can come from AWS Certificate Manager (ACM).

+2. End-to-end encryption with TLS certificates:

+   This involves deploying a TLS certificate with the task.
+This can either be a self-signed certificate or a certificate from a trusted certificate authority.
+You can obtain the certificate by referencing a secret for the certificate.
+Otherwise, you can choose to run an container that issues a Certificate Signing Request (CSR) to ACM and then mounts the resulting secret to a shared volume.

+    + [Maintaining transport layer security all the way to your containers using the Network Load Balancer with Amazon ECS part 1] (https://aws.amazon.com/blogs/compute/maintaining-transport-layer-security-all-the-way-to-your-container-using-the-network-load-balancer-with-amazon-ecs/)

+    + [Maintaining Transport Layer Security (TLS) all the way to your container part 2: Using AWS Certificate Manager Private Certificate Authority] (https://aws.amazon.com/blogs/compute/maintaining-transport-layer-security-all-the-way-to-your-container-part-2-using-aws-certificate-manager-private-certificate-authority/)

 ## 14. Make sure ECS Task network interface does not have public IP address